 We are pleased to inform you that East St. Louis School District 189 will be participating in the Community Eligibility Provision (CEP) for School Year 2022-2023, an option available to schools participating in the National School Lunch and School Breakfast Program.

 FOOD AND BEVERAGES PROVIDED OR SOLD ON SCHOOL PREMISES

-By state law and Board of Education policy, all food and beverages sold or provided to students (including celebrations, classroom parties and rewards) on district campuses must meet U.S. Department of Agriculture (USDA) school meal and Smart Snacks in School nutritional standards.
+By state law and Board of Education policy, all food and beverages sold or provided to students (including celebrations, classroom parties and rewards) on district campuses must meet U.S. Department of Agriculture (USDA) school meals and Smart Snacks in school nutritional standards.
 This law applies to all food and beverages supplied by individuals and organizations.
-The only exceptions to this requirement are: food or beverages created or used as part of the district’s instructional programs.
+The only exceptions to this requirement are food or beverages created or used as part of the district’s instructional programs.

 Please see the following resources for suggestions to meet the new law:

-Healthy Non-Food Rewards as alternative options to food rewards.
+Healthy Non-Food Rewards as alternative options for food rewards.

 LOCAL WELLNESS POLICY

 Please view the District 189 local wellness policy (adopted June 20, 2017, and updated on September 21, 2021): District 189 Wellness Policy

-The East St. Louis School District's local wellness policy committee meets periodically to review the wellness policy and focus on continuous improvement efforts.
-School Year 2021-2022, meetings dates will be announced as they are determined and will be held at the Board of Education building, located at 1005 State Street in East St. Louis.
+East St. Louis School District's local wellness policy committee meets periodically to review the wellness policy and focus on continuous improvement efforts.
+School Year 2022-2023, meetings dates will be announced as they are determined and will be held at the Board of Education building, located at 1005 State Street in East St. Louis.
 These meetings are open to the public.
 Parents and other community stakeholders are invited to attend.